 Before moving to Toronto, I spent most of my academic life at the Karlsruhe Institute of Technology.
 I did my PhD under the supervision of Gabriela Weitze-Schmithüsen when working with this group.

 At UofT, I am coordinating the Postdoc Seminar which is a series of informal talks.
 It takes place on Fridays at 11am.
 The announcements for upcoming talks can be found here.
-In fall 2018, I also coordinate the Working Seminar of the Teichmüller theory semester at the Fields Institute.
+In fall 2018, I also coordinated the Working Seminar of the Teichmüller theory semester at the Fields Institute.
 Furthermore, I am a junior editor of the Snapshots of modern mathematics from Oberwolfach.

 I believe in the content of the statement of inclusiveness.